 A number of analyses from the anti-Zionist Jewish progressive/radical left about anti-Semitism are structured around whiteness, i.e. primarily the whiteness of rightwing ethno-nationalists in relation to Jews, and then the whiteness of white Jews in relation to POC, including Jews of Color caught at a uniquely terrible intersection.
 According to this point of view, white supremacism is, in this country, the primary cause of anti-Semitism and of anti-black racism and Islamophobia; mainline Jews are deeply implicated in American whiteness; and Zionism is racism.
 The solution going forward is to recognize that Jews and POC are “natural allies”; police-securitization of the problem only undermines this alliance; and that social justice, political revolution, and solidarity with communities of color are the only answer to the problem.

 The primary line of this argument about the deep common root of anti-Semitism and white supremacism is, effectively, the exact reverse of the titular line of critical thought in the classic 1967 thesis penned by James Baldwin.
-Addressing two different sources of anti-Semitism, the argument being made today on the progressive/radical left that Americans Are Anti-Semitic Because of White Supremacy mirror Baldwin’s claim that “Negroes Are Anti-Semitic Because They’re Anti-White.”
-However and in that the analysis coming out of today’s Jewish progressive/radical left ignores another constituent feature of American culture, it lacks Baldwin’s critical nuance while missing the key point of Jewish difference in the western tradition, which has little to nothing to do with race per se.
+Addressing two different sources of anti-Semitism, the argument being made today on the progressive/radical left that Americans Are Anti-Semitic Because of White Supremacy mirrors Baldwin’s claim that “Negroes Are Anti-Semitic Because They’re Anti-White.”
+However and in that the left-analysis ignores another constituent feature of American culture, it lacks Baldwin’s critical nuance while missing the key point of Jewish difference in the western tradition, which has little to nothing to do with race per se.

-While one must recognize that white supremacism and anti-whiteness are deep factors contributing to the expression of contemporary anti-Semitism in the United States, it’s also the case that Americans’ aren’t anti-Semitic because of whiteness.
+While white supremacism and anti-whiteness are deep factors contributing to the expression of contemporary anti-Semitism in the United States, it’s also the case that Americans’ aren’t anti-Semitic because of whiteness.

 Americans are anti-Semitic because of Christianity.

-By “Christianity” is meant, and only and narrowly in relation to Judaism, a two thousand year hegemonic structure of thought and feeling that has dominated European cultures, an assemblage of historically sedimented habits that, over time, cut across class and race and that predispose people to look at Jewish things in a negative light, more or less utterly and before they are even aware of it.
+By “Christianity” I mean here (only and narrowly in relation to Judaism) a two thousand year hegemonic structure of thought and feeling that has dominated European cultures, an assemblage of historically sedimented habits that, over time, cut across class and race and that predispose people to look at Jewish things in a negative light, more or less utterly and before they are even aware of it.

-I’m identifying three lines of thought, not one line of thought, that distinguish Baldwin’s analysis of anti-Semitism, in this case the particular form coming out of the African American community at the time he penned it.
+I’m identifying three lines of thought that distinguish Baldwin’s analysis of anti-Semitism and the particular form coming out of the African American community at the time he penned it.

-The first line of thought is the dominant one, which is that African Americans are anti-Semitic because they are anti-white, because Jews have become white and do nothing to distinguish themselves from other Americans of European ancestry.
-Embedded into the rhetorically provocative title, this is the line of thought that has dominated the reception of Baldwin’s essay, and gets picked up and mimicked by the radical/progressive Jewish left.
+The first line of thought is that African Americans are anti-Semitic because they are anti-white, because Jews have become white and do nothing to distinguish themselves from other Americans of European ancestry.
+Embedded into the rhetorically provocative title, this is the line of thought that has dominated the reception of Baldwin’s essay.
+It is the line of thought that gets picked up and mimicked by the radical/progressive Jewish left today.
 Less commented upon is how this first line of thought leads to the next.

 Baldwin positions American whiteness not simply on its own and as itself, but in relation to Christianity.
-In a probably unintended inversion of the argument made by Marx about the relation between Christian capitalism and Judaism, Baldwin writes, “In the American context, the most ironical thing about Negro anti-Semitism is that the Negro is really condemning the Jew for having become an Americiviilan white man–for having become, in effect, a Christian.”
-For Marx, it was the Judaism of capitalism that was supposed to scandalize his gentile readers, whereas for Baldwin, it was the Christianness of Jewish social privilege that was meant to shock his Jewish readers, But Baldwin is writing also to Christians, not just Jews.
+In a probably unintended inversion of the argument made by Marx about the relation between Christian capitalism and Judaism, Baldwin writes, “In the American context, the most ironical thing about Negro anti-Semitism is that the Negro is really condemning the Jew for having become an American white man–for having become, in effect, a Christian.”
+For Marx, it was the Judaism of capitalism that was supposed to scandalize his gentile readers, whereas for Baldwin, it was the Christianness of Jewish social privilege that was meant to shock his Jewish and Christian readers.

-While writing about black anti-whiteness in relation to anti-Semitism, Baldwin knew better about something that was once commonly understood by both Jews and gentile and has been forgotten, across the entire political spectrum.
-It is perhaps a still impolite and impolitic thing to say, which is the recognition recognized by Baldwin that Christianity “[controls] the American drama,” that anti-Semitism is a “devastating” Christian “vice,” that “the crisis taking place….is not produced by the star of David, but by the old, rugged Roman cross.”
+While writing about black anti-whiteness in relation to anti-Semitism, Baldwin knew better about something that was once commonly understood by both Jews and gentile and that has been forgotten across the entire political spectrum.
+A still impolite and impolitic thing to say is the recognition recognized by Baldwin that Christianity “[controls] the American drama,” that anti-Semitism is a “devastating” Christian “vice,” that “the crisis taking place….is not produced by the star of David, but by the old, rugged Roman cross.”

-Perhaps the sudden appearance of the swastika today obscures and takes our eye off that rugged Roman cross, and lets us forget about religion and the intersection between religion and culture, which includes the soft or hard bigotry that sees in the Jew some thing either beneath contempt and not worthy of attention or the immediate cause of “our misfortune.”
+Perhaps the sudden appearance of the swastika in public life today takes our eye off that rugged Roman cross.
+The swastika allows us to forget about Christian religion and the intersection between Christian religion and American culture, including the soft or hard bigotry that sees in the Jew some thing either beneath contempt and not worthy of attention or the immediate cause of “our misfortune.”

 In relation to anti-Semitism, whiteness and blackness are mainly beside the point.
 To focus only on these, first, in the assessment of the appearance of white ethno-nationalism, anti-blackness, and, then, on the assessment of white anti-Semitism and black anti-Semitism in relation to the rise of Trump is to miss something important about America and the violence of its culture.
 Regarding the particular form of anti-Semitism, historically a more minor but suddenly lethal prejudice in this country, a good place to look is at the variegated points of difference between Jews and Judaism in relation to Christianity and Christians.

-It’s not that Christians are the problem or that Christianity is the “cause” of modern anti-Semitism, There are many, many Christians who are not anti-Semitic and recognize the problem of anti-Judaism in their own tradition.
-And there is more to Christianity than its relation to Jews and Judaism.
+The problem is not Christianity as such.
+There are many, many Christians who are not anti-Semitic and who recognize the problem of anti-Judaism in their own tradition.
+And there is much more to Christianity than its relation to Jews and Judaism.
 But Christianity is there at the root of the original social prejudice and stigma that first creates the difference between Jews and gentiles, setting up and permeating the entire cultural milieu which all of us inhabit together in the United States after genocide in Europe.